-- Policies are designed to address a range of behaviors. - Sanctions are hierarchical and structured but flexible. - Policies are designed to contribute to campus wide safety. - Policies are well communicated to the university community. - Information is available in a number of formats and in number of locations.
+- Policies are designed to address a range of behaviors. - Sanctions are hierarchical and structured but flexible. - Policies are designed to contribute to campus wide safety. - Policies are well communicated to the university community. - Information is available in several formats and in a number of locations.